The Public Health Funding campaign

 The Public Health Funding Project Group is responsible for the delivery of FPH’s Public Health Funding project.
 Members are drawn from the staff team in FPH’s Policy & Communications Department and Specialist Registrars in public health from across the country.

-Lisa Plotkin, PhD (firstname.lastname@example.org)
+Lisa Plotkin (firstname.lastname@example.org)

-Lisa is the leader of the Public Health Funding project group and is currently a Policy Officer at the Faculty of Public Health.
+Lisa is the leader of the Public Health Funding project group and is currently a Senior Policy Officer at the Faculty of Public Health.
 Previously Lisa was based at the Women’s Institute where she specialised in maternity and early year’s policy.
 She holds a PhD from the University College London in the History of Medicine, where she was awarded the prestigious UCL Graduate and Overseas Research Scholarships to conduct her research.

 Gus Baldwin has been Director of Policy and Communications at FPH for 18 months now.
 Prior to FPH he’s worked primarily in cancer and disability charities in a range of policy, public affairs and campaigning roles.
 He worked at Macmillan Cancer Support for nearly 10 years helping to build it into one of the most effective and well-regarding campaigning charities in the UK.
 Prior to his time in the charity sector he worked for various private sector clients in a number of public affairs consultancies.
-Outside of FPH Gus spends most of his time as a doting father to an 18-month old daughter called Matilda.
+Outside of FPH Gus spends most of his time as a doting father to a 2 year old daughter called Matilda.